hungao/kendo-docs/mobile/listview/overview.md

         });
     </script>

-## Press to Load More / Endless Scrolling

-The listview widget supports displaying large amounts of data by appending additional pages of data on demand.
-Loading can happen automatically by enabling [endless scrolling](/api/mobile/listview#configuration-endlessScroll), or by displaying a button at the bottom ([ press to load more ](/api/mobile/listview#configuration-loadMore)).
-Enabling endless scrolling or press to load more options triggers the **virtual mode** of the ListView.

-In order for the listview virtual mode to be working as expected, the listview should be the only widget in the scrolling container.
-In case more widgets are needed in the view in question, the listview should be wrapped in a mobile scroller container.

-The virtual mode interacts and alters the behavior of the containing scroller widget (by default, the view scroller).
-Native scrolling (view with `use-native-scrolling=true` or scroller with `use-native=true` attributes) **is not supported**.

-In virtual mode, fixed amount of DOM elements is rendered, and then dynamically repositioned and updated when the user scrolls the view.
-In endless scrolling mode, the next page is automatically prefetched when the user scrolls past two thirds of the current set of items.

-> The amount of actual DOM elements used in virtual mode is equal to half of the datasource page size option.

-In order for the scrolling to occur smoothly, the page size should **not be too low**.
-For example, if 5 items are visible on the page, at least 15 physical DOM elements are needed, which means that the DataSource page size should be 30 or greater.

-> Bigger DataSource page size ensures smooth scrolling, but has adverce effects on view transition performance.

-Once the listview reaches the amount of items specified by the [schema.total](/api/framework/datasource#configuration-schema.total) setting of the datasource, the loadmore button/endless scrolling indicator is hidden.

-> Currently, certain features (**grouped mode** and **inset styling**) are **not supported** in virtual mode.

 ## Link Items

 The mobile ListView will automatically style items with a single link element inside, adding a details indicator.